1962 Speedway National League

 The 1962 National League was the 28th season and the seventeenth post-war season of the highest tier of motorcycle speedway in Great Britain.

 Summary

 With the withdrawal of New Cross Rangers and with Leicester Hunters moving down to the Provincial League, the entry list was 8 teams and so home and away fixtures were raced twice.
-The teams were reduced to just 7 with the mid-season closure of Ipswich Witches.
 Southampton Saints broke the domination of Wimbledon Dons by winning their first National League title.

+Ipswich Witches' season was a complete disaster.
+Their new signing Olle Nygren did not even start the season due to ill-health and then Jack Unstead was killed in the first recorded fatal crash at Foxhall Stadium, on 13 April 1962.
+The club later withdrew from the league due to financial issues and their results were expunged.